sruffner/XSort/xsort/assets/views.md

 This view plots, on the same axes, the interspike interval (ISI) histogram for each unit in the display list.
 The histogram is an array of normalized bin counts for ISIs between 0 and 200 milliseconds, with each bin count divided by the maximum observed bin count.
-As with the correlograms, the ISI histograms are computed once on a background task, then cached in memory until the working directory is changed or the application exits.
+As with the correlograms, the ISI histograms are computed once on a background task, but then cached in-memory so they need not be computed again.

 Use the slider at the bottom of the view to adjust the visible histogram span between 20 and 200 milliseconds.